appvirality/appvirality-sdk-android/README.md

 );
 </code></pre>

-Before presenting your custom UI i.e button or some custom UI, please check for campaign availability using <code>AppviralityAPI.isCampaignReady</code>. <code>isCampaignReady</code> returns true, if Campaigns details and associated images downloaded from server on background thead.
+Before presenting your custom UI i.e button or some custom UI, please check for campaign availability using <code>AppviralityAPI.isCampaignReady</code>. <code>isCampaignReady</code> returns true, if Campaigns details and associated images downloaded from server on background thread.

 <pre><code>
 // Check for campaign availability